 Featured Local Job: Full-Time MS/HS Special Education Teachers

-Riverview Intermediate Unit 6 currently has openings for MS/HS Special Education Teachers in Oil City (at Pathways).
+Riverview Intermediate Unit 6 currently has openings for MS/HS Special Education Teachers in Oil City (at Pathways) and in Tionesta (West Forest).

 This is a full-time professional union position (185 days annually) with salary and benefits per the collective bargaining agreement.